Swansea Vale Railway: Swansea Vale and Neath and Brecon Junction Railway

-The Swansea Vale and Neath & Brecon Junction Railway was promoted in 1863 to build a line connecting the Swansea Vale Railway at Ynysygeinon with the Neath and Brecon Railway at Colbren.
-The Swansea Vale Railway considered that it would abstract traffic from its line and it decided to petition against it in Parliament.
-This was not successful, and the SVR&N&BR obtained the Royal Assent in to its Act on 29 July 1864.
+The Swansea Vale and Neath and Brecon Junction Railway was promoted in 1863 to build a line connecting the Swansea Vale Railway at Ynysygeinon with the Neath and Brecon Railway at Colbren.
+The Swansea Vale Railway considered that it would abstract traffic from its line, and it decided to petition against it in Parliament.
+This was not successful, and the SVR&N&BR obtained royal assent to its act of Parliament, the Swansea Vale and Neath and Brecon Junction Railway Act 1864 (27 & 28 Vict. c. ccxciii), on 29 July 1864.